Linear regression and its inference on noisy network-linked data: Network regression model

+\begin{rem} A seemingly easier way to combine the two sources of information is to treat the eigenvectors of $P$ as another set of covariates and fit $Y$ using both $X$ and the eigenvectors.
+However, this approach has to assume $\rcal=\{0\}$ for identifiability.
+This model is a special case of our model, and as can be seen later, our model estimation method would adapt to this reduced case.
+Our model does not enforce this assumption because it is restrictive and also causes difficulties in interpretations (see Section~\ref{sec:degenerate} in Appendix for details).
+Note also that \eqref{eq: identifiability assumptions} does not require $\alpha\perp X\beta$, although this strong restriction would significantly simplify the fitting procedure and its analysis. \end{rem}

-Notice that in the present setting, even when $p$ is much smaller than $n$, the model inference is intrinsically a high-dimensional problem, because the individual effect $\alpha$ always involves $n$ parameters.
-Following the inference framework for high-dimensional regression model \citep{van2014asymptotically,zhang2014confidence,javanmard2014confidence}, throughout this paper, we assume that the noise in the regression model of Definition \ref{defi:model} is a multivariate Gaussian vector.
-Specifically, $Y = \e Y + \epsilon$ and
+In the present setting, even when $p$ is much smaller than $n$, the model inference is a high-dimensional problem because of the nonparametric individual effects $\alpha$.
+Throughout this paper, we assume that the noise in the regression model of Definition \ref{defi:model} is a multivariate Gaussian vector, as in many other inference methods of high-dimensional regression model \citep{van2014asymptotically,zhang2014confidence,javanmard2014confidence}.
+Specifically,